GAtemROU/Visual_Chord_Recognition/README.md

 The concept of transfer learning is not new, it is simply to take pretrained network and apply it on our problem.
 What was different in our case is that training on the whole data lead to 20% less accuracy comparing to making an intermidiate step in the middle.
 This step is to firstly train network and less diverse data and then switch to the whole problem.
 This led to 20% improvement on validation data.
+## Results
 Our final model gets 90%+ accuracy on the simple test created from the images of same person we had during training and 60% on the hard test which was created from the completely unseen data.

 Check the project slides as well as the final `report.pdf` for more information.
+## Real time classification
+See `src/demo_webcam.ipynb` that can be run to start real time recognition using a webcamera.